simontorres/goodman_user_manual/user_manual/using_pipeline.rst

     ``vncviewer vnc-server:1``

-You will be asked to type in the *password* provided above.
+You will be asked to type in the *password* provided.

 VNC using a Graphical Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^